gt-health/gt-fhir-ansible/README.md

 Note that you should replace "localhost" with the IP address of the Virtual Machine you have configured for each GT-FHIR component.

+Add an ansible user to ssh to.

+sudo adduser ansible

+in /etc/sudoers add this line: ansible ALL=(ALL:ALL) ALL

 1) Find the VM machine

 This project is really managed within a virtual box machine.
 Pulling the hosted snapshot machine from virtualbox would be the best way to start setting up your environment. ***VBox Not Hosted yet***